-Title IX of the Education Amendments of 1972, is a federal law that prohibits discrimination on the basis of sex, gender, or sexual orientation of students and employees in education institutions which receive federal assistance.
+Title IX of the Education Amendments of 1972, is a federal law that prohibits discrimination on the basis of sex, gender, or sexual orientation of students and employees in educational institutions which receive federal assistance.
 The guidelines are outlined in Executive Order 1095, Executive Order 1096, Executive Order 1097 and Executive Order 1098.

 Title IX states, “No person in the United States shall, on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance” (20 U.S.C. § 1681).